obiwanjacobi/Zlang/docs/lexical/keywords.md

 # Keywords

 The number of keywords have been kept to a minimum.
 Much of the language is expressed through context.
+Keywords are always lower case.

 | Keyword | Description
 |---|----
-| module | Assigning code to a module.
+| module | Assigning code to a module
 | import | Importing code from a module
 | export | Making code public
 | loop | Loop statement